coins-docs/xyz/docs/rest-api.md

 ---

 # Change log:
+2025-10-31: Added the `/openapi/v1/check-sys-status` endpoint for checking system status.

 2025-10-15: Added the `email` `enableWithdrawWhitelist` parameter for the `/openapi/v1/account` endpoint.
 Added the `openapi/v1/api-keys` endpoint.

 2025-05-21: Added the `statuses` parameter to the `/openapi/wallet/v1/deposit/history` endpoint.